jiaangyao/BCGNet/README.md

 # BCGNet: Deep Learning Toolbox for BCG Artifact Reduction
-Authors: Yida Lin, Jiaang Yao, James McIntosh
+Authors: Jiaang Yao, Yida Lin, James McIntosh

 BCGNet is a deep learning toolbox based on Keras and TensorFlow for ballistocardiogram (BCG) artifact reduction.
-The detail about our model and methodology in general can be found in J. R. McIntosh, J. Yao, L. Hong, J. Faller and P. Sajda, "Ballistocardiogram artifact reduction in simultaneous EEG-fMRI using deep learning," IEEE Trans Biomed Eng. found [here.](https://ieeexplore.ieee.org/document/9124646)<br>
+The detail about our model and methodology in general can be found in J. R. McIntosh, J. Yao, L. Hong, J. Faller and P. Sajda, "Ballistocardiogram artifact reduction in simultaneous EEG-fMRI using deep learning," IEEE Trans Biomed Eng. found [here](https://ieeexplore.ieee.org/document/9124646)<br>

 # Installation Guides
 ## Additional Dependencies (Optional)